 Our hymn book is coming out soon!

 Anyway, since our communities are virtual right now, here’s to making music together with our online tools.
-Here are the lyrics to the song.
 The original version of this song, “Nearer My God to Thee,” will be in our new book 21 Easy Ukulele Hymns.

 Positivity During a Pandemic